Solar Not charging

 Check the voltage at the Anderson plugs (going into the Titan).
 Be careful not to touch the exposed probes, as the voltage could be high enough to shock you.
 Also make sure your volt meter is set to read DC volts

-If the voltage is between 35 and 145 Volts, then you are good.
-If it is over 145V.
-Contact Point Zero Energy at https://pointzeroenergy.com/contact-us before doing anything else.
-If it is under 35V, you will need to make sure your panels are configured properly.
+If the voltage is in the range for your unit, but not within 20% of the upper voltage (original Titan 35-145, Boost 35-240, 240sp 35-130), then you are good.
+If it is over or close to the upper limit, contact Point Zero Energy at https://pointzeroenergy.com/contact-us before doing anything else.
+If it is under 35V, you will need to make sure your panels are configured properly, and they are in direct sun.

 Step #3 Leave the solar connected for at least 20 minutes